kailash-manasarovar/statement/docs/timeline/2023/december.md

 - It's nice to have someone to talk to as I have no one else apart from my friend in Lourdes.
 - I now believe she is reporting back to the stalkers, probably directly to Hazel.
 - I did consider that a possibility at the time, but I was in this horrific situation and fighting for my life essentially.
-- All and any communication was helpful to me in my attempts to find out what was going on and a way out.
+- When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "Who's your accountant?".
-- When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "who's your accountant".
+- Still, all and any communication was helpful to me in my attempts to find out what was going on and a way out.
 - I show her the Google search results I'm seeing and I tell her it's a two-way conversation.
 - I explain how the conversation with hackers works and how it has been working since it started in June, or earlier.
 - I show her the picture of me in my underwear and I explain where it came from.